twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 #### Pre-deployment Steps

-1. From the root directory of your copy of the source code, change into `public/resources` and rename `.env.example` to `.env`.
+1. From the root directory of your copy of the source code, change into `serverless` and rename `.env.example` to `.env`.

 ```
-cd public/resources && mv .env.example .env
+cd serverless && mv .env.example .env
 ```

 2. Open `.env` with your text editor and modify TWILIO_WORKSPACE_SID with your Flex Task Assignment SID.